 - It is difficult to determine the full extent and value of your injuries.

 Contact Injury Trial Lawyers, APC if you need help understanding your rights or weighing your legal options.
-Our San Diego personal injury lawyers are dedicated to helping you get the money you deserve.
+Our San Diego personal injury lawyers are dedicated to helping you in settling a claim with an insurance company and get the money you deserve.
 We’ll fight to hold negligent drivers and their insurance companies responsible for the harm you’ve suffered.
-Call us today to schedule your free consultation.
+Call us today to schedule your free consultation for settling a claim with an insurance company.